NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

 ### Implementation Guidance

-**1.** When an external knowledge source reports one or more publication supporting an Edge, KPs MUST use the `biolink:publications` edge property as the `Attribute.attribute_type_id` field, and capturing the publication designator(s) as a list in the `Attribute.value` field.
+**1.** When an external knowledge source reports one or more publication supporting an Edge, KPs MUST use the `biolink:publications` edge property as the `Attribute.attribute_type_id` field, and capture the publication designator(s) as a list in the `Attribute.value` field. e.g.:

 ````
 "attribute_type_id": "biolink:publications",